 Decide What You Want To Do

 The first step is to decide what you want that new habit to be.
 Be as specific as possible.
 Don’t just tell yourself you want to exercise more.
-Instead say something like “I will go for a 30 minute walk every single day”.
+Instead say something like “I will go for a 30 minute walk every single day” or work on better dental care.
+Some of these are hard, even dividing between Invisalign vs braces takes some consideration.
 Deciding what your new habit will be and committing to when and how you’re going to do it, is half the battle.

 Remind Yourself To Get It Done